Increased Facilities Use and Operating Costs

 Wear and Tear Takes a Toll

-The first thing Cool has noticed is that many ministries began to use more of their facility space in order to maintain social distancing.
-As a result, Cool noted that “we’ve seen an increase in wear and tear and cleaning needs.”
-He recommends adjusting budgets to plan for increased cleaning costs, equipment repair, and light repair of rooms.
-Additionally, Cool explained that, “people have become accustomed to having free reign of your facility, but as your operations get back to normal, you may have to remind your people that certain rooms may only be available during specific days and times.”
-This helps reduce cleaning time and wear and tear on the space.
+He recommends adjusting budgets to plan for increased cleaning costs, equipment repair, and property upgrades.
+Additionally, Cool explained that, “You may have people accustomed to enjoying free reign of your facility.
+But as your operations change, you may have to remind your people that certain rooms may only be available during specific days and times.”
+This helps reduce traffic, cleaning time, and wear and tear on the space.

 HVAC Equipment Retirement Planning